 - The application form for individual upgrades must be submitted within 6 months of the invoice date of the upgrade.

-- The application form for the Two Upgrade Bonus must be submitted after the second bonus-eligible upgrade is installed, and within 18 months of the invoice date of the first bonus-eligible upgrade.
+- The application form for the Two Upgrade Bonus must be submitted within 6 months of the second bonus-eligible upgrade.
+You must complete your second bonus-eligible upgrade within 18 months of the invoice date of the first bonus-eligible upgrade.

 - For more information on choosing the right type of heat pump for your home, see What type of heat pump should I choose?